davidkhala/delphi-fabric/README.md

 - use path.resolve to replace `${path}/filename`
 - refactor: to use pathUtil.CryptoPath class instead of peer_hostname_full
 - user server design instead of nfs
+- Deprecated manager join, leave and info since it could be get with docker node inspect
 ## TODO
 - TLS
 - java sdk and docker-swarm: keep update